 Acts of academic dishonesty may be divided into two broad categories: cheating and plagiarism.
 Cheating may extend to homework and lab assignments as well as to exams.
-Cheating is defined in three principal ways: copying from other students or from written electronic materials; providing or receiving unauthorized assistance to or from another student; and collaborating on take-home assignments without faculty authorization.
+Cheating is defined in three principal ways: copying from other students or from written or electronic materials; providing or receiving unauthorized assistance; and collaborating on takehome assignments without faculty authorization.